httpwg/http-extensions/draft-ietf-httpbis-retrofit.md

 In each case, a cookie is represented as an Inner List containing two Items; the cookie name and value.
 The cookie name is always a String; the cookie value is a String, unless it can be successfully parsed as the textual representation of another, bare Item structured type (e.g., Byte Sequence, Decimal, Integer, Token, or Boolean).

-Set-Cookie parameters map to Parameters on the Inner List, with the parameter name being forced to lowercase.
-Set-Cookie parameter values are Strings unless a specific type is defined for them.
-This specification defines the parameter types in {{cookie-params}}.
+Cookie attributes map to Parameters on the Inner List, with the parameter name being forced to lowercase.
+Cookie attribute values are Strings unless a specific type is defined for them.
+This specification defines types for existing cookie attributes in {{cookie-params}}.

 | Parameter Name      | Structured Type     |
 |---------------------|---------------------|